olivemckenzie2003/Types-of-Arrays-CPlusPlus/README.md

 # Types-of-Arrays-CPlusPlus

-include iostream: This includes the input/output stream library, allowing the use of std::cout for console output.
+Include iostream: This includes the input/output stream library, allowing the use of std::cout for console output.

 Main Function